 More experienced coco growers may invest in additional nice-to-haves like automatic watering timers and drip systems to reduce the amount of day-to-day work to maintain your plants.
 Make no mistake, growing weed takes a lot of effort.
 But it’s also extremely rewarding.
 And getting down to manually water your plants is especially good for newer growers as you’ll be able to more easily spot insect issues, nutrient deficiences, mold formation, or other problem signs.

-The best nutrients for coco coir
+The best coco coir nutrients

 When running Canna Coco you’ll also likely need a calcium and magnesium supplement such as Botanicare Calmag Plus or CaliMagic, Fox Farm Gringo Rasta Cal-mag or Bloom City Cal-mag when growing marijuana in coco.
 You can get the best prices on Canna nutrients by ordering from Amazon, and some local hydro shops near me will match whatever the current lowest Amazon price is which is cool.